cerisara/mousetodon/README.md

 It *may* be that connection to a Mastodon server just fails, and if you look at the android logs, you see an *SSL handshake error*.
 This is a known bug/incompatibility between some versions of Android and some configurations of some Mastodon server.
-This issue also affects all native Java android apps, in particular *Tusky*, but apparently it does not affect android clients that are not programmes in native java, such as TootyFruity.
+This issue also affects all native Java android apps, in particular *Tusky* and *Twidere*, but apparently it does not affect android clients that are not programmes in native java, such as TootyFruity.

 The problem is that secure connection with a Mastodon instance can be configured (at the instance level, so I don't see what can done in the app to fix that) with various TLS protocols, and that from one version to another, the core Android libraries implement in very different ways these protocols, and sometimes, it just does not work.

-So if this happens to you, what can you do ?
-So far, I see a few options available:

-- Change instance and try to find some instance that is compatible with your android version
-- Change your android device, or android version :-)
-- Use a non-native Mastodon client, such as TootyFruity
-- Wait for future TLS compatibility recommendations about Mastodon, which I beleive should be agreed upon in the near future, and given them to your instance owner so that he configures his instance accordingly.
-- Wait for future version of the Mastodon software, which hopefully will increase compatbility with stock Android.
+Note that the current default version 0.8 of Mousetodon application is also affected by this issue, but a new version of the Mousetodon application has been built to solve this issue: it is not yet available on F-droid, but you can already find it in github in the branch *webview*.
+The solution adopted consists in removing the faulty HttpUrlConnection class to communicate with the Mastodon API server and replacing it with javascript.